futurice/windows-app-development-best-practices/README.md

 >- Compatibility with ASP.NET Web Site projects created in Visual Studio.

 You are using the old package restore if you have clicked the "Enable NuGet Package Restore" -button in Visual Studio.
 If so, you should migrate: [NuGet doc](http://docs.nuget.org/docs/workflows/migrating-to-automatic-package-restore) or [with pictures](http://www.xavierdecoster.com/migrate-away-from-msbuild-based-nuget-package-restore).

+### Refer to the right documentation

+When searching for the official documentation for a class, it's easy to end up somewhere else than the documentation for Universal Apps.
+Generally Universal Apps utilize the new WinRT API (available for all languages) and the .NET for Universal Apps (available for managed languages).
+Many of the classes used in Universal Apps have existed (possible with differences) in incompatible .NET versions.
+Therefore, if you search e.g. for UIElement, you might end up at http://msdn.microsoft.com/en-us/library/system.windows.uielement%28v=vs.110%29.aspx, while the correct documentation for the WinRT class can be found at http://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.uielement.aspx.

+You know that you are in the correct documentation if it lists Windows Store Apps or Windows Runtime Apps as a supported platform.

+The landing base for Universal Apps API documentation cant be found at: http://msdn.microsoft.com/en-us/library/windows/apps/br211369.aspx

 ### Split code into small methods to improve stacktraces and the callstack view